CITGuru/openduck/extensions/openduck/README.md

 ```

 **3. Open protocol — anyone can implement the backend.**
-The wire contract is two RPCs in a single `.proto` file.
+The data plane is two RPCs in a single `.proto` file (plus two for worker lifecycle).
 Any service that accepts SQL and streams Arrow IPC batches is a compatible backend.
 The extension is the universal DuckDB client.

 ## Usage